pawnu/pawnu.github.io/README.md

 # DevSecOps Projects

-:vertical_traffic_light: Listed are some of my personal DevSecOps projects and their progresses  :vertical_traffic_light:
+Listed are some of my personal DevSecOps projects and their progresses.

-They are based on my interests and some popular tools out in the industry.
-I have tried to vary each pipeline tooling in order to understand and overcome the various challenges present in CI/CD development :facepunch:
+They are based on my interests and some popular tools used in the industry.
+I have tried to vary each pipeline tooling in order to learn and overcome the various challenges present in CI/CD development.

-:white_check_mark: Python Jenkins Declarative pipeline
+- [x] Python Jenkins Declarative pipeline

-:white_check_mark: JAVA AWS cloud-native Pipeline
+- [x] JAVA AWS cloud-native Pipeline

-:white_check_mark: JavaScript Azure-DevOps Pipeline
+- [x] JavaScript Azure-DevOps Pipeline
 - [ ] K8s GCP Terraform Pipeline *(TBC)*
 - [ ] Mobile App Security Pipeline *(TBC, TBD Android or Swift)*

-:white_check_mark: Attack Tree SlackBot
+- [x] Attack Tree SlackBot
 - [ ] Security Education For Teams *(In progress)*

-## Screenshots and details for projects completed :v:
+## More details and screenshots for projects completed

 ### Python Jenkins Declarative pipeline
 DevSecOps pipeline for Python based project using Jenkins, Ansible, AWS, and open-source security tools and checks.